visualengineers/sci-knowledge-base/README.md

 Try `{{ site.baseurl }}/your-link` or `{{ site.baseurl }}/{{ custom-page.url }}` or `{{ custom-page.url | prepend: site.baseurl }}`

 More fancy markdown: [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll and Liquid

-Jekyll uses the Liquid templating language to process templates, providing a number of useful Liquid additions to build the site (e.g. filters and tags).
-See the official [Liquid Documentation](https://shopify.github.io/liquid/basics/introduction/) to learn more.

 ### Jekyll Themes